What are secured loans?

 Lenders charge interest on the amount you borrow, which is referred to as the Annual Percentage Rate (A.P.R).
 The amount you can borrow, the term available and the A.P.R will all depend upon the equity you have in your property, the lender’s view of your ability to repay the loan and your personal circumstances, for example any adverse credit.
 Subject to your circumstances, you may be able to borrow up to 100% of the property value.
 The A.P.Rs quoted by the lender will usually be typical rates and these act as a guide only as the exact rate offered will be on an individual basis.
 As a general rule, it is advisable to compare the A.P.Rs of different loans, as this is a good way to determine how competitive they are.
 Discount Mortgages has access to 2nd and 3rd charge lenders.
 If you need money and fast give us a try regardless or your credit history.

-Where can a tenant or a homeowner with no equity, with adverse credit raise £100K at rates around 10%?
+Where can a tenant or a homeowner with no equity can raise up to 25,000.

 Here is an overview of the key points of this lender.